Software model of OpenNN

 A member (or attribute) is a named value or relationship that exists for all or some class instances.
 A method (or operation) is a procedure associated with a class.

-In UML class diagrams, classes are depicted as boxes with two sections: the top lists the class’s attributes and the bottom lists the operations.
+In UML class diagrams, classes are depicted as boxes with two sections: the top lists the class’s attributes, and the bottom lists the operations.
 The prominent members and methods of the different OpenNN classes are described throughout this manual.

 Neural network attributes